Predictive Model for the Dissipation Dilution of Soft-Clamped Modes in Polygon Resonators

-Here, $D_Q$ is the dissipation dilution factor and $Q_{\text{int}}$ is the material's intrinsic quality factor inversely proportional to the material loss angle ($Q_{\text{int}} = 1/\phi$) \cite{saulson1990thermal}.
-The dilution factor $D_Q$ of the $n^{\text{th}}$ perimeter mode adopts the general dissipation dilution form of the flexural modes of a stressed mechanical resonator\cite{Unterreithmeier2009}:
+Here, $D_Q$ is the dissipation dilution factor, and $Q_{\text{int}}$ is the material's intrinsic quality factor, which is inversely proportional to the material loss angle ($Q_{\text{int}} = 1/\phi$) \cite{saulson1990thermal}.
+For the $n^{\text{th}}$ resonator mode, the dissipation dilution factor $D_Q$ can be written in the general form as \cite{Unterreithmeier2009,fedorov2019generalized,fedorov2020fractal}: